 NRHP Reference Number 79003082

-Note: The location for the property (intersection of Routes 913 and 701) cited in the 1979 nomination is incorrect.
-The correct location is 1331 Silver Lake Road, Dayton, VA 22821.
-Today the property operates as the Silver Lake Bed and Breakfast and the stucco exterior (shown in the ca. 1979 photograph for the property) has been removed to expose the original log construction.
+Note: The location for the property (at the intersection of Routes 913 and 701) cited in the 1979 nomination is incorrect.
+The correct location is 1331 Silver Lake Road (Route 701).
+Today the property operates as the Silver Lake Bed and Breakfast and the stucco exterior (shown in the ca. 1978 photograph above) has been removed to expose the original log construction.